Lister Sinclair: Career

 In 1972, CBC president Laurent Picard made Sinclair the CBC's executive vice-president of English-language services as part of an effort to bring creative people into administration.
 The experiment was unsuccessful and proved frustrating to both Sinclair and CBC administration in Ottawa.
 He was demoted to a more junior position as vice president of program policy and development in 1974 and in 1976 returned to Toronto to his former role as a producer and writer.
 Dr. Robert Gardner, later the chair of the School of Radio and Television Arts at Ryerson University, recalled working with Sinclair during that difficult time.
 "He was astoundingly well informed.
 We worked together on a script for a CBC television program dealing with Dante's Divine Comedy.
 Lister had hired me as the writer researcher and--there is no doubt about it--he was a demanding boss.
 His conversations were constantly sprinkled with classical allusions, phrases in German, French, or Italian, and he was impatient of lesser souls.
 Working with him was one of the most stimulating experiences of my life ... and one of the most frightening."

 Sinclair served as president of the Canadian Conference of the Arts from 1980 through 1983.
 He also helped form the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).
 He was named an Officer of the Order of Canada in 1985.
 The following year he collaborated with his longtime friend and colleague Pierre Berton to create Heritage Theatre, a 26 episode drama series, featuring stories from Berton's popular Canadian history books, and broadcast on CBC TV.

 In 2002, Lister Sinclair became a MasterWorks honouree for Hilda Morgan and his body of work by the Audio-Visual Preservation Trust of Canada.
 One of his last works was something of a hit after his official retirement entitled Lister Sinclair Presents the Masterpieces of Disco Music for the radio program Go.

 Sinclair died in a Toronto hospital on the morning of October 16, 2006, aged 85.

-Former Governor General and CBC broadcaster Adrienne Clarkson, who shared an office with Sinclair when she joined the broadcaster in the 1960s, remembered him upon his death.
-"You were the beneficiary of Lister knowing a lot," she said.
-"He was not only a polymath; he was a prodigy".
+Former Governor General and CBC broadcaster Adrienne Clarkson, who shared an office with Sinclair when she joined the broadcaster in the 1960s, remembered him upon his death: "You were the beneficiary of Lister knowing a lot.
+He was not only a polymath; he was a prodigy."